bdunlap/basecamp.php/README.md

 ?>
 ```

+### Limitations
+* Currently supports private apps only.
+* This is quick and dirty and will get you started.
+It does not do client-side caching, which [you must implement per 37signals](https://github.com/37signals/bcx-api#use-http-caching).
+Pull requests welcome.

 ### Usage
-Currently supports private apps only.

 Making API calls: